 - Youngsville Rescue & EMS Membership Application (MS Word compatible, DOCX)

 Please do not submit paper applications unless there are extenuating circumstances.
-Contact us first if you must submit a paper application so we can ensure it reaches the appropriate personnel.
+Contact the training officer directly if you must submit a paper application so we can ensure it reaches the appropriate personnel.

 Once your application has been received and reviewed, you will be required to undergo a drug test, background check, driving record check, and physical agility test.
 These are mandatory and must be completed before you are accepted as a member with Youngsville Rescue & EMS.
 You may attend squad functions like training while this is in progress, but you may not ride on an ambulance or perform patient care.